Valatka/beer-test/README.md

 # Beer test

 ## About
-It's a solution to [Satalia's beer test](https://satalia.lt/beer-test) problem using nearest neigbour algorithm and genetic algorithm
+It's a solution to [Satalia's beer test](https://satalia.lt/beer-test) problem using nearest neigbour algorithm and extremely simplified genetic algorithm

 Backend:
  - python
     - bottle
     - graphdb

-Fronend:
+Frontend:
  - react.js
     - bootstrap

 ## How to run
-In the home directory execute ```docker-compose up --build``` It is going to start a local server listening on port 80
+In the home directory execute ```npm install && docker-compose up --build``` It is going to start a local server listening on port 80

 ## Usage